Centennial Art Center Staff

 Josh views art as the expression of emotions and concepts – communication without the necessity of words.
 For him, these concepts come alive in objects, in moments and experiences.
 For the audience, each take-away is unique because no two individuals see the world exactly alike.
 Josh adds, “Although no one’s journey is identical, through art, we can construct a series of shared experiences.
 Art has the power to build community, bridging the gap between people from all walks of life.
 Let’s go make some art…and build community…together!”

 Didi has been working at Centennial Art Center since 2013 and now serves as Gallery Manager and Specialized Skills Instructor.
-Didi moved to Nashville in 2009 from Santa Rosa, Ca. after traveling the country with her dogs.
-She discovered Centennial Art Center and began taking clay classes in 2010.
+Didi moved to Nashville in 2009 from Santa Rosa, Ca. She discovered Centennial Art Center and began taking clay classes in 2010.

 Didi has a BA in Studio Art (Painting) from Sonoma State University and a Graphic Design Certificate from Santa Rosa Junior College.
 She also studied drawing in at the Instituto de Artes Técnicas y Aplicadas in Jaén, Spain.
 Didi is interested in the painting process.
 She continues to study and take classes.
 She loves learning about painting because she thinks it is endlessly challenging and interesting.
 Her goals are often elusive, how to capture an idea, the light, or a feeling on canvas.
 She also loves to clay and has taken many classes in the CAC pottery studio.
 Didi often teaches an acrylic painting course.